ETHZ-TEC/RocketLogger/README.md

 Mailing list link: <https://lists.ee.ethz.ch/wws/info/rocketlogger>

+The documentation of all project components is found in the [RocketLogger Wiki](https://git.ee.ethz.ch/sigristl/rocketlogger/wikis/).

 Project Organization
 --------------------
 The project consists of three parts
 * The [RocketLogger Cape](hardware), an analog current and voltage measurement front-end designed as extension board ("Cape") for the [BeagleBone Green](https://beagleboard.org/green/),
 * The [RocketLogger Software Stack](software) that provides all management functionality for data logging, including low level C API, an command line utility, and an easy-to-use web interface.
-* The [RocketLogger Matlab Code](script/matlab) that provides scripts to import and process RocketLogger Data (RLD) files in Matlab.
+* The [RocketLogger Scripts](script) that provides scripts to import and process RocketLogger Data (RLD) files and to generate the calibration data files.

+The detailed documentation of the project and its individual parts can be found in the [RocketLogger Wiki](https://git.ee.ethz.ch/sigristl/rocketlogger/wikis/).

 Prerequisites